illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 ### Plagiarism

-You must fully attribute all material directly quoted in papers and you must document all sources used in the preparation of the paper using complete, APA-style bibliographic entries.
-Including directly quoted material in an assignment without attribution or a bibliography entry for the source of the material is always plagiarism and will always be treated as such by me.
-No more than thirty-three percent of material included in any paper may be direct quotes.
-Students have submitted plagiarized material in seven of the last eight times I have taught this course and I will not tolerate it.
-If you submit plagiarized material you WILL receive a grade of ZERO for the assignment or exam question, an Academic Honesty Violation Report will be filed, and it may result in your expulsion from the course with a failing grade as per the IIT and ITM academic honesty policies.
-There is no excuse for not Technology and Philosophy of this policy and if you do not understand it please let me know and I will be happy to discuss it with you until you do.

-### Collaboration

-Students may only collaborate on assignments or projects that are explicitly designated as group assignments or projects.
-Students submitting work that is identical or in some cases even substantively the same will be asked to discuss the assignment with me.
-If one student admits to having copied the work, or if there is clear evidence who is guilty, the guilty student will be assigned a grade of zero.
-If no one admits to the offense or a reasonable determination of guilt cannot be made, each student involved will be assigned a grade of zero.
-In either case, an Academic Honesty Violation Report will be filed, and it may result in your expulsion from the course with a failing grade as per the IIT and ITM academic honesty policies.
+Dealing with code -- you need to respect opensource licenses and in the absence of a clear license be careful cutting and pasting code without attributing source.
+A good metric would be to add a comment in your code with a link to the original source to protect yourself.

+This class won't be dealing with formal written papers.

 ### Our Contract

 This syllabus is my contract with you as to what I will deliver and what I expect from you.
 If I change the syllabus, I will issue a revised version of the syllabus; the latest version will always be available on Blackboard.
-Revisions to readings and assignments will be communicated via Blackboard
+Revisions to readings and assignments will be communicated via Blackboard and via version control in GitHub

 ### Disabilities